What Is The Official Language Of Algeria?

 Conclusion on What Is the Official Language of Algeria

 There is no one answer to the question of what the official language of Algeria is.
 The country has multiple official languages, including Arabic, French, and Tamazight.
-Although people widely speak Arabic in Algeria, businesses and government commonly use French.
+Although people widely speak Arabic in Algeria, businesses and the government commonly use French.

 Tamazight, an indigenous language, holds official status in Algeria.
 Originally used mainly by the Tuareg tribe, more people across the country now adopt it.
 In fact, many citizens believe that Tamazight should be the sole official language of Algeria due to its historical significance and ties to Algerian culture.